Brazil: Environment minister steps down amid logging probe | DW | 23.06.2021

 The controversial minister Ricardo Salles held his post as Brazil pursued major cuts to environmental protections.
 President Jair Bolsonaro has already nominated a replacement.

-Brazilian Environment Minister Ricardo Salles announced that he was leaving his post on Wednesday as authorities investigate his alleged role in an illegal logging scheme.
+Brazilian Environment Minister Ricardo Salles announced that he was leaving his post on Wednesday as authorities investigate his alleged role in an illegal logging scheme, Brazilian media reported.

 The Supreme Court ordered the investigation to go ahead last month.
 The minister in President Jair Bolsonaro's far-right government gained infamy for presiding over massive deforestation in the Amazon rainforest.